dreipol/vue-ui/src/components/form/README.md

 ```

 ### Slot scope properties
 The model provider exposes the following properties to its slots:
-    - `value`: the current internal model value
+    - `value`: The current internal model value
-    - `updateValue`: a function that will automatically update the internal model depending on the input that dispatched the event
+    - `updateValue`: A function that will automatically update the internal model depending on the input that dispatched the event
-    - `updateValueRaw`: a function that will directly update the value of the internal model
+    - `updateValueRaw`: A function that will directly update the value of the internal model
-    - `updateToggle`: a function that toggles the internal model value
+    - `updateToggle`: A function that toggles the internal model value
-    - `hasItem`: a function that will be used to check if the internal model has contains a specific value, if it's an array
+    - `hasItem`: A function that will be used to check if the internal model contains a specific value, if it's an array
-    - `addItem`: a function to add a value to the internal model, if it's an array
+    - `addItem`: A function to add a value to the internal model, if it's an array
-    - `removeItem`: a function to remove a value from the internal model, if it's an array
+    - `removeItem`: A function to remove a value from the internal model, if it's an array

-### Practical Examples
+### Practical examples

 #### Model provider with toggles
 Here you can see an example of a boolean `ui-checkbox` input bound to a model provider.
 Assuming that the `value` is a boolean and can be either `true` or `false`